User Community Service Desk Downloads

 union streams step

-If the structure or data type of the inputs are not altered by intermediate steps, it is also possible to mimic Union stream by mapping two compatible inputs to your output, for example the ONE Data writer step.
-This means you can make use of the Write all attributes feature, rather than having to manually define your outputs in the Union stream step.
+If the structure or data type of the inputs is not altered by intermediate steps, it is also possible to mimic Union stream by mapping two compatible inputs to your output, for example using the ONE Data writer step.
+This means you can make use of the Write all attributes feature rather than having to manually define your outputs in the Union stream step.
 This functions like the Union Same step in ONE Desktop.

 union same mimic